jayhealey/Robots/README.md

 ### Step 1.
 Downloading

-As is usual with Composer packages, there are two ways to install Robots:
+As usual with Composer packages, there are two ways to install:

-You can add class via Composer.
-Pick the "dev-master" as the version of the package.
+You can install via Composer.
+Pick the "master" as the version of the package.

     composer require healey/robots